bitgreen/carbon-api-dashboard/dashboard/README.md

 ```
 Please wait for a few minutes to let the server populate some records in the
 database.
 The server will be reachable browsing http://localhost:3001

+If you wish to reach the server from the public internet, please follow the Docker section in the [main README.md.](../README.md).

 This is a [Next.js](https://nextjs.org/) project developed by [Offsetra](https://offsetra.com/).